david-cortes/cmfrec/README.md

 This also has the side effect of allowing recommendations for users and items for which there is side information but no ratings, although these predictions might not be as high quality.

 Alternatively, can produce factorizations in wich the factor matrices are determined from the attributes directly (e.g. `A = U * C`), with or without a free offset.

+While the method was initially devised for recommender systems, can also be used as a general technique for dimensionality reduction by taking the `A` matrix as low-dimensional factors, which can be calculated for new data too.

 ## Instalation